isar/hive/README.md

 print('Name: $name');
 ```

-> 🐝 Honeybees can fly at a speed of up to 30 kilometers per hour!
+> Bee fact: Honeybees can fly at a speed of up to 30 kilometers per hour!

 # 📚 Hive Handbook